 Taylor's Parches, Tailor's Patch, Knysna Crassula

 Crassula lactea is a trailing succulent with mid-green leaves with a tapering tip and a wide base that clasps the stem.
 It grows up to 12 inches (30 cm) tall and up to 2 feet (60 cm) wide.
-The younger leaves are marked along the margins of the upper surface by evenly spaced, small, white dots.
+The younger leaves are marked along the margins of the upper surface by small, white, evenly spaced dots.
 In winter, the flower clusters appear on up to 4 inches (10 cm) long stems, rising above the foliage.
-The flowers are white, starlike and last several weeks on the plant.
+Flowers are white, star-shaped, and last several weeks on the plant.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).